-- d.
-If more than one test target is configured, for Success condition, determine whether the interface should fail over based on the failure of one of the test targets, or all of the test targets. - e.
-For Attempts, type the number of probe attempts before the WAN is considered to have failed. - f.
+- b.
+If more than one test target is configured, for Success condition, determine whether the interface should fail over based on the failure of one of the test targets, or all of the test targets. - c.
+For Pass threshold, type or select the number of times that the test must pass after failure, before the interface is determined to be working and is reinstated. - d.
+For Failed attempts, type the number of probe attempts before the WAN is considered to have failed. - e.
 For Response timeout, type the amount of time that the device should wait for a response to a probe attempt before considering it to have failed.

-For example, to set parameter name to ten minutes, enter 10m or 600s.
+For example, to set Response timeout to ten minutes, enter 10m or 600s.

-- 13. (Optional) Repeat this procedure for IPv6. - 14.
+- 15. (Optional) Repeat this procedure for IPv6. - 16.
 Click Apply to save the configuration and apply the change.